FirzenYogesh/development-kit/README.md

 This repo is aims to be a one stop for all your major development tools/dependencies!

-PS: All the script here assumes you want a stable build.
+PS: All the script here assumes you want a stable build of the tools available.